A deep-learning based raw waveform region-of-interest finder for the liquid argon time projection chamber: Results

-Figure~\ref{fig:maxadc_hs_datamc} shows the maximum ADC distributions of the ADC over-threshold ROI finder and the 1D-CNN ROI finder using selected CC muon neutrino events in both data and simulation.
-For simulation, this is a cleaner sample than the generic beam neutrino simulation sample used in Fig.~\ref{fig:maxadc_hs} which contains many noise events, such as events with interactions outside of ArgoNeuT active volume that do not lead to energy depositions resulting in waveforms.
-In addition, the lifetime and gain correction are not considered in Fig.~\ref{fig:maxadc_hs}.
-For data, there is a background contribution from the EM-like activity in the detector that originates from interactions outside the detector's active volume, which is a complication unique to ArgoNeuT that is discussed in Ref.~\cite{Acciarri:2020lhp}.
-The disagreement between data and simulation in the low-energy region in Fig.~\ref{fig:maxadc_hs_datamc} is mainly due to the missing de-excitation gammas that are not simulated in the Genie neutrino generator~\cite{Acciarri:2018myr}.
-Additionally, in data, there may be remnants of coherent noise and tails that were not completely removed, and occasional noise from the released charge collected by the bias voltage distribution cards discussed in Sec.~\ref{sec:signal_noise}.
-These known noise sources also contribute to the disagreement in the low-energy region.
-Other than that, the 1D-CNN ROI finder shows great promise for extracting weak signals from minimally processed single-channel LArTPC wire waveforms in both data and simulation, while the ADC over-threshold ROI finder is unable to recover any signal below the threshold cut.
-As shown in Fig.~\ref{fig:maxadc_hs} and Fig.~\ref{fig:maxadc_hs_datamc}, smaller signals are selected with the 1D-CNN ROI finder.
+Figure~\ref{fig:maxadc_hs_datamc} shows the comparison of the maximum ADC distributions normalized based on the number of selected events for the ADC over-threshold ROI finder and the 1D-CNN ROI finder from data and MC simulation.
+Considering the presence in the data of some posible contributions not included in the MC simulations, there is an overall agreement between data and MC simulation.
+These are background contributions from electromagnetic activity in the detector originating from neutrino interactions outside the detector's active volume as discussed in Ref.~\cite{Acciarri:2020lhp}, and possible remnants of coherent noise and tails not completely removed by the procedure described in Section \ref{subsec:noise_mitigation}.
+These known sources contribute to the disagreement between data and MC simulation and have a larger effect on the ADC Over-threshold ROI finder than on the 1D-CNNROI finder at the low-energy region as shown in Figure \ref{fig:maxadc_hs_datamc}.
+Other than that, the 1D-CNN ROI finder is more suitable for extracting small signals from minimally processed single-channel LArTPC wire waveforms, while the ADC over-threshold ROI finder is unable to recover any signal below the threshold cut.